dobrovv/ImageSearch/README.md

 # ImageSearch
 An imaging alrotighm implementing content-based image retrieval (CBIR) by creating a similarity graph of a dataset and by retriving stored image hashes from a B+ tree.

-For the description of the algorithm see [NB+Tree.pdf](https://github.com/dobrovv/ImageSearch/blob/master/NB%2BTree.pdf)

 # UI

-The Qt based UI for the project allows to find and rank similar images in a dataset based on an image prompt and tolerance.
+The Qt based UI for the project allows finding and ranking similar images in a dataset based on an image prompt and a tolerance.

 ![UI screenshot](https://github.com/dobrovv/ImageSearch/blob/master/screenshot.png)

+# References

+[NB+Tree.pdf](https://github.com/dobrovv/ImageSearch/blob/master/NB%2BTree.pdf) description of the imaging algorithm.